-But look closely at the loan forgiveness details.
-When you enroll in income-driven repayment plans, such as Pay As You Earn (PAYE), you’ll get a tax bill after the program is complete, since forgiven loan amounts are considered taxable income.
-You also might pay more in interest because the loan terms are stretched over more years.
+But look closely at the loan forgiveness details to ensure you meet the qualifications.
 This may affect your decision to enroll in one of these programs or to start investing now.

 The bottom line

-The question of whether to pay off student loans or invest mainly comes down to which option gives you a better return.
+Deciding whether to pay off student loans or invest depends on your financial priorities and which option gives you a better return.
 If the rate of return in investing is higher than your student loan interest, then making minimum payments on your student loans and putting any extra cash toward investing may be a good choice.
 Conversely, if your student loan interest is higher than any possible return on investment, then focusing on getting out of debt faster may be the better path.

 It’s important to note that, depending on your financial situation, you may not have to choose to invest over repaying student loans faster or vice versa.
 If you need help deciding what to do, contact an investment professional.

 Frequently asked questions

 The answer to this question depends on your financial situation and risk tolerance.
 That said, investing time in mastering an in-demand skill may help you get a promotion at your existing job or a job in a higher-paying field.
 Then, you could put the extra cash toward paying down your student debt.
 If you prefer more specific investment advice, consider contacting a Certified Financial Planner (CFP).

 While the answer depends on your unique situation, it’s generally a good idea to avoid high-risk assets, like cryptocurrency.
 The Security and Exchance Commission (SEC) recommends only investing what you can afford to lose in speculative investment vehicles.